a3agalyan/car-sharing-analysis/README.md

 #### 1. Objective (Ask Phase)

-The objective of this data analysis project is to gain insights into car repair and maintenance needs based on general car information, rider and driver data.
+The objective of this data analysis project is to gain insights into car repair and maintenance needs based on general car information, rides and driver data.
 To achieve this objective, we need to answer the following questions:

-- Are there any patterns in rider/driver behavior that are correlated with repair needs?
+- Are there any patterns in rides/driver behavior that are correlated with repair needs?
 - What are the most common types of repairs needed for different car models?
-- What are the most common car models used by riders and drivers?
+- What are the most common car models used by drivers?
 - How does the age of a car impact repair needs?
 - Are there any trends in the type of repairs needed based on fuel type?